tigera-solutions/tigera-eks-workshop/modules/using-security-controls.md

-# Module 5: Securing East-West traffic
+# Module 5: Using security controls

-**Goal:** Segment connections within Kubernetes cluster to protect East-West traffic.
+**Goal:** Leverage network policies to segment connections within Kubernetes cluster and prevent known bad actors from accessing the workloads.

 ## Steps